raspberrychris/3dprintersking/content/posts/voxelab-aquila-3d-printer-fully-metal-frame-diy-fdm-3d-printer-kit-with-removable-carborundum-glass-platform.md

 +++
 ![Voxelab Aquila 3D Printer,Fully Metal Frame,DIY FDM 3D Printer Kit with Removable Carborundum Glass Platform,Fully Open Sourc](https://images-na.ssl-images-amazon.com/images/I/51wBPkGcqPS._AC_UL604_SR604,400_.jpg)

 This is a review of the Voxelab Aquila 3D Printer.

+## Voxelab Aquila 3D Printer - Who is it for?

+The Voxelab Aquila 3D Printer is an ideal 3D Printer for beginners and customers have commented that it is easy to set up taking only around 20 minutes in total.
+It is also quiet and in comparison to other more expensive 3D Printers on the market it is extremely competitive in terms of the print quality.

 ## Features Of The Voxelab Aquila 3D Printer